Implementing Case Management Programs

 Guiding Principles of Case Management Philosophy

 The ‘health and human services profession’ is a broad umbrella term under which case management falls.
-Case managers typically come from myriad occupational backgrounds such as mental and behavioral health, medicine, nursing, rehabilitation, counseling, and workers’ compensation.
-Everyone in the service line of the hospital benefits directly or indirectly when their patients’ care is managed and provided efficiently and effectively.
-Case management is interdisciplinary and an interdependent practice, where a patient is provided holistic advocacy, communication, resources, and education to achieve some level of autonomy.
-The resources and education given to clients can be based on their cultural beliefs, values, and their needs in collaboration with all their service providers.
+Case managers typically come from diverse occupational backgrounds such as mental and behavioral health, medicine, nursing, rehabilitation, counseling, and workers’ compensation.
+Everyone in the hospital’s service line benefits directly or indirectly when their patients’ care is managed and provided efficiently and effectively.
+Case management is interdisciplinary and an interdependent practice where a patient is provided holistic advocacy, communication, resources, and education to achieve autonomy.
+The resources and education given to clients can be based on their cultural beliefs, values, and needs in collaboration with their service providers.
 The services offered by these case managers are spelled out in their clients’ insurance plans.
-The benefits of facilities who support internal case management processes can include lowered health claim costs (if payor-based), early return to work and reduced absenteeism (if employer-based), and shorter lengths of stay (if acute care-based).
-These benefits and the services offered by the case managers are optimized in an environment where there is open and direct communication and collaboration throughout the healthcare continuum of case managers, client, client’s support system, the primary care provider, and other involved professionals/paraprofessionals.
+The benefits of facilities that support internal case management processes can include lowered health claim costs (if payor-based), early return to work and reduced absenteeism (if employer-based), and shorter lengths of stay (if acute care-based).
+These benefits and the services offered by the case managers are optimized in an environment where there is open and direct communication and collaboration throughout the healthcare continuum of case managers, the client, the client’s support system, the primary care provider, and other involved professionals/paraprofessionals.

-Most case management models work best when they are optimized, applied directly to their environment, and staffed correctly.
+Action Step Considerations– Most case management models work best when optimized, applied directly to their environment, and staffed correctly.
 There are several structures that hospital leadership teams can assess prior to program implementation to ensure that the chosen program is the best fit.
-Leadership teams will generally consider what challenges their facility faces before choosing a system.
+In addition, leadership teams will generally consider what challenges their facility faces before choosing a system.
 There are two theoretical best-practice models that most hospitals choose from to structure their case management departments.
 These models are intended to be a foundation for hospitals to modify and make their “own” based on their needs and limitations.

-- Integrated (dyad) model- A single manager is responsible for overseeing all three functions (utilization management care coordination, and discharge planning) for a given patient.
+1. Integrated (dyad) model- A single manager is responsible for overseeing all three functions (utilization management, care coordination, and discharge planning) for a given patient.

-While it is known that hospitals need nurses and social workers to provide the best possible care to patients, it can be difficult to figure out how to best leverage and accommodate the distinct skills of each profession for an efficient and effective case management model.
-It is vital for organizations/facilities to put tailored case management practices in place.
+While hospitals need nurses and social workers to provide the best possible care to patients, it can be challenging to figure out how to best leverage and accommodate the specific skills of each profession for an efficient and effective case management model.
+Therefore, organizations/facilities need to implement tailored case management practices.